mmexvr/corporate-ui-docs/README.md

 <h1>The Corporate UI Framework</h1>

-<p>In this repository you'll find all components described in <a href="https://github.scania.com/pages/Scania/ux-library/developer/">the UX Library (internal)</a>.</p>
+<p>In this repository you'll find all components described in <a href="https://github.scania.com/pages/Scania/ux-library/developer/">the UX Library (Scania Internal)</a>.</p>
 <p>The repository is a place for all Front End Developers to join the UI Developement at Scania.
-It is us togheter that develop and maintain this repository as well as <a href="https://github.scania.com/pages/Scania/ux-library/">the documentation (internal)</a>.</p>
+It is us togheter that develop and maintain this repository as well as <a href="https://github.scania.com/pages/Scania/ux-library/">the documentation (Scania Internal)</a>.</p>
 <ul>
 	<li>Something broken in a existing component?
 Help fixing it!</li>
 	<li>Found a component that needs to be extended?
 Get on and improve it!</li>